 Specific complications include death (3-5%), anastomotic leak (5-10%), re-operation, dumping syndrome, and vitamin B12 deficiency (patients need 3-monthly vitamin B12 injections).

-Palliative options include chemotherapy, best supportive care, stenting (for patients who have gastric outlet obstruction secondary to an obstructing cancer), or surgery.
+Unfortuanterly, most patients will be offered only a palliative approach due to the extent of disease at time of presentation.
+This may include chemotherapy, best supportive care, stenting (for patients who have gastric outlet obstruction secondary to an obstructing cancer), or palliative surgery.

-Surgical palliative care (usually distal gastrectomy or bypass surgery) is best used when stenting fails or is not available, yet can also be used (cautiously!) for palliation of bleeding tumours.
+Surgical palliative care (usually distal gastrectomy or bypass surgery) is best used when stenting fails or is not available, yet can also be used cautiously in the palliation of bleeding gastric tumours.

 The 10-year survival rate for stomach cancer overall is 15%, yet this will vary depending on staging.
 Most gastric cancers will present at an advanced stage with metastasis, which have a 5 year survival of <5%.